fredotran/traffic-sign-detector-yolov4/README.md

 * [GPU with CudaCompiler](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)
 * Lot of patience (but worth it)

 To make custom training with YoloV4, we'll need first **to setup your working environment**.
 To make it easier for people to use, I developped some **utilities python files allowing** the automatisation of this process.
-So basically, what you'll need to do it's to launch the console command and type the following command in the **Python console** (it's not that hard I promise you).
+So basically, what you'll need to do it's to launch the console (Windows Shell) and execute the commands in the **Python console** (it's not that hard I promise you).

 ---